Sealine: Changes of ownership (1998–2013)

 In 1998, a period of substantial changes began.
 Tom Murrant and his Co-partners sold the company for US$45 million to a group of venture capitalists headed by the English industrialist Gerard Wainwright who started to improve build-quality and design.
 Only three years later, Wainwright sold Sealine for US$68 million to US-based Brunswick Corporation.
 The new owner implemented advanced manufacturing structures, widened the range upwards and tried to attract the market with luxury.
 In 2004, a T60 was launched, the biggest Sealine ever.

-Like the whole sector, Sealine was severely hit by the financial and economic crisis 2007/08.
+Like the whole sector, Sealine was severely affected by the 2008 financial crisis.
 In 2011, Brunswick sold the company to US-based private equity firm Oxford Investment Group.
 In April 2013, Sealine went into administration.
 Attempts to sell the company as a whole came to nothing.
 The manufacturing site in Kidderminster was closed.
 Around 300 employees (that had left from the 600-strong staff in the best days) lost their jobs.
 The brand besides moulds, plans, parts lists and equipment was purchased by German Aurelius SE, Munich, the parent company of German boat manufacturer HanseYachts.